Thursday, April 23, 2020

 September 26, 1903

-W.C.T.U. was a group of christian women "banded together for the protection of home, the abolition of liquor traffic, and the triumph of Christ's Golden Rule in custom and in law."
+W.C.T.U. was a group of Christian women "banded together for the protection of home, the abolition of liquor traffic, and the triumph of Christ's Golden Rule in custom and in law."
 Women, who had limited rights and resources at this time, were left to the mercy of fathers and husbands who too frequently drank away their paychecks, lost their employment, and became unreliable, even violent.
 The belief was that many of societies problems at the time could be cured by the elimination of alcohol.

 Local Temperance Unions, including those in Lewisburg, Milton and Watsontown were extremely active, hosting speakers at Minerval Hall, and Riverside Park, establishing a reading room and headquarters, sponsoring essay contests in the local schools, and working towards constitutional amendments.
 (The first Prohibition Party Candidate to run for president was from Lewisburg Pa)